Sim Kui Hian: Early life and education

-The son of the late Tan Sri Datuk Amar Sim Kheng Hong (沈庆鸿) who was the Deputy Chief Minister of Sarawak from 1974 to 1991, Dr. Sim was no stranger to Sarawakian politics since his childhood.
+Sim is the son of Sim Kheng Hong (沈庆鸿) who was the Deputy Chief Minister of Sarawak from 1974 to 1991.
 He received his primary education at Chung Hua Primary School No.4 and his secondary education in St. Joseph's Secondary School, Kuching.
 After that, he completed his Higher School Certificate at St. Bede's College in Mentone, Victoria, Australia.
-He subsequently graduated with an MBBS from Monash University's Alfred Medical School and completed his cardiology fellowship at Monash Medical Centre in Melbourne.
+He graduated with an MBBS from Monash University's Alfred Medical School and completed his cardiology fellowship at Monash Medical Centre in Melbourne.